Clifton Williams: Death

 On October 5, 1967, Williams was flying from Cape Canaveral back to Houston, with a stop in Mobile to visit his father who was dying of cancer.
 A mechanical failure caused the aileron controls to jam on his T-38 jet trainer near Tallahassee, Florida, causing an uncontrollable aileron roll.
 The aircraft dove straight down, between pine trees 100 ft apart, and crashed without touching them, although it did singe them from a fire caused by the crash.
 The jet was flying at 22,300 ft when it performed a sudden roll to the left and dove nearly vertically into the earth at 700 mph.

 Williams ejected at an altitude of 1500 ft, but the aircraft was traveling too fast and too low for the seat to land safely.
 An Air Force spokesman stated, "The plane disintegrated and the body disintegrated with it."

 Honors

-The Apollo 12 mission patch has four stars on it: one each for the three astronauts who flew the mission, and one for Williams (on Alan Bean's suggestion).
-Also, his naval aviator wings and silver astronaut pin were placed to rest on the lunar surface in his honor, left there by astronaut Bean during Apollo 12 in 1969.
+The Apollo 12 mission patch has four stars on it: one each for the three astronauts who flew the mission, and one for Williams (at Alan Bean's suggestion).
+Also, his naval aviator wings and silver astronaut pin were placed to rest on the lunar surface in his honor, left there by astronaut Bean during Apollo 12 in November 1969.

-Williams is buried with full military honors in Arlington National Cemetery.
-Williams' name appears on NASA's Space Mirror Memorial at the Kennedy Space Center in Florida.
+Williams was buried with full military honors in Arlington National Cemetery.
+Williams's name appears on NASA's Space Mirror Memorial at the Kennedy Space Center in Florida.

 In the 1998 HBO miniseries From the Earth to the Moon, Williams was played by Jim Leavy.